 Example: As shown in the illustration, the carpenters doing interior walls are sent almost randomly from apartment to apartment and will, therefore, need help getting a good rhythm in their work.
 Some days they work in 2 gangs and others only 1.

 It will be even worse if they have other jobs on the site.
 The mason doing tiles has a better flow, but some days, they work for two gangs, and some days, nothing is scheduled for them.
 It causes massive waiting time and the risk of being occupied on other sites.

 Based on the Location-based schedule and data on production times and manning, the resource fluctuations can easily be adjusted for stable staffing and a good flow between the activities.

 Insufficient overview of schedule slippage

 Once the schedule is made and the construction site is running, there will always be unforeseen events that affect the schedule.
 With Flowlines, you can make forecasts that instantly illustrate the consequences of any change.
-You can illustrate what a possible delay means for the end date, and you can correct slippages before it is too late.
+You can explain what a possible delay means for the end date, and you can correct slippages before it is too late.